Music: Romanticism

 The piano was the centrepiece of social activity for middle-class urbanites in the 19th century (Moritz von Schwind, 1868).
 The man at the piano is composer Franz Schubert.

 Romantic music (c.
 1820 to 1900) from the 19th century had many elements in common with the Romantic styles in literature and painting of the era.
 Romanticism was an artistic, literary, and intellectual movement was characterized by its emphasis on emotion and individualism as well as glorification of all the past and nature.
-Romantic music expanded beyond the rigid styles and forms of the Classical era into more passionate, dramatic expressive pieces and songs.
+Romantic music expanded beyond the rigid styles and forms of the Classical era into more passionate, dramatic, and expressive pieces and songs.
 Romantic composers such as Wagner and Brahms attempted to increase emotional expression and power in their music to describe deeper truths or human feelings.
 With symphonic tone poems, composers tried to tell stories and evoke images or landscapes using instrumental music.
 Some composers promoted nationalistic pride with patriotic orchestral music inspired by folk music.
 The emotional and expressive qualities of music came to take precedence over tradition.

 Romantic composers grew in idiosyncrasy, and went further in the syncretism of exploring different art-forms in a musical context, (such as literature), history (historical figures and legends), or nature itself.
 Romantic love or longing was a prevalent theme in many works composed during this period.
 In some cases, the formal structures from the classical period continued to be used (e.g., the sonata form used in string quartets and symphonies), but these forms were expanded and altered.
 In many cases, new approaches were explored for existing genres, forms, and functions.
 Also, new forms were created that were deemed better suited to the new subject matter.
 Composers continued to develop opera and ballet music, exploring new styles and themes.

 In the years after 1800, the music developed by Ludwig van Beethoven and Franz Schubert introduced a more dramatic, expressive style.
 In Beethoven's case, short motifs, developed organically, came to replace melody as the most significant compositional unit (an example is the distinctive four note figure used in his Fifth Symphony).
 Later Romantic composers such as Pyotr Ilyich Tchaikovsky, Antonín Dvořák, and Gustav Mahler used more unusual chords and more dissonance to create dramatic tension.
 They generated complex and often much longer musical works.
 During the late Romantic period, composers explored dramatic chromatic alterations of tonality, such as extended chords and altered chords, which created new sound "colors."
 The late 19th century saw a dramatic expansion in the size of the orchestra, and the Industrial Revolution helped to create better instruments, creating a more powerful sound.
 Public concerts became an important part of well-to-do urban society.
 It also saw a new diversity in theatre music, including operetta, and musical comedy and other forms of musical theatre.